sonocotta/esparagus-media-center/README.md

 ### OLED screen (soldered in)

 All boards have an OLED screen header.
-Originally I had plans to have it as a feature (It is quite nice when using squeezelite since you can get quite a lot with existing plugins and settings).
+Originally, I had plans to have it as a feature (It is quite nice when using squeezelite since you can get quite a lot with existing plugins and settings).
 Later on, I disregarded this as a generally available feature, since it is quite a time-consuming task to solder it in place, and I had no really good idea how to fix the screen in place.
-Despite that, the header is present on every board revision and it works.
+Despite that, the header is present on every board revision, and it works.

-At this moment one can solder the compatible OLED screen and use it with the transparent front panel as a bedside clock or to display the current track (I prefer smoked glass for the final look of it).
+At this moment, one can solder the compatible OLED screen and use it with the transparent front panel as a bedside clock or to display the current track (I prefer smoked glass for the final look of it).
 It takes a few minutes for a skilled engineer to solder it in place and a small strap of double-sided adhesive to fix it mechanically.

 | A | B | C |
 |---|---|---|